 If you ask me to name my favorite anything—be it a favorite quick bread, muffin, healthy breakfast, or even day of the week—I’m not going to be able to answer without naming off at least three different options.
 I’ll probably text you later with my fourth and fifth.

-About This Zucchini Banana Bread Recipe
+How to Make Zucchini Banana Bread

 I made a few modifications to the recipe to adapt it to loaf form, but the core ingredients are the same.